Verxcy-Group/Skurrol/README.md

 + [ZIP of Skurrol](https://github.com/Verxcy-Development-Inc/Skurrol/archive/refs/heads/main.zip)
 #### Install and use:
 + Extract the Zip and go into it.
-+ Now put your bot token in the config.json at "BOT_TOKEN"
++ Now put your bot token in the config.json at "BOT_TOKEN".
+Also if you want you can change the prefix there.
 + After that press shift + rightclick in the folder and click "Open PowerShell window here".
 + Now Run ``npm i`` to install all dependencies.
 + And then run ``node .`` and the bot should be runnning now!